Algorithms to Uniformly Generate Random Factored Smooth Integers: Trading Rigor for Speed

 \subsection{Algorithms to Estimate $\Psi(x,y)$}

-In addition to our recursive method above for exactly computing $\Psi(x,y)$, there are a number of algorithms to estimate $\Psi$ in the literature: \begin{itemize} \item A faster method to compute $\Psi(x,y)$ exactly \cite{Bernstein95-2}, \item Methods to give upper and lower bounds on $\Psi(x,y)$ using formal power series \cite{Bernstein2002,PS06}, \item Methods based on the saddle-point approach of Hildebrand and Tenenbaum \cite{HS97,LP2018,Sorenson2000,suzuki2004,suzuki2006}, (see also \cite{BS13} for an LMO-style algorithm), and \item Methods based on the Dickman-deBruijn function \cite{Dickman30,vdLW69}. \end{itemize} Given the right circumstances, any of these approaches might be optimal.
+In addition to our recursive method above for exactly computing $\Psi(x,y)$, there are a number of algorithms to estimate $\Psi$ in the literature: \begin{itemize} \item A method to compute $\Psi(x,y)$ exactly that is potentially faster than using Buchstab's identity \cite{Bernstein95-2}, \item Methods to give upper and lower bounds on $\Psi(x,y)$ using formal power series \cite{Bernstein2002,PS06}, \item Methods based on the saddle-point approach of Hildebrand and Tenenbaum \cite{HS97,LP2018,Sorenson2000,suzuki2004,suzuki2006}, (see also \cite{BS13} for a Lagarias-Miller-Odlyzko-style algorithm), and \item Methods based on the Dickman-deBruijn function \cite{Dickman30,vdLW69}. \end{itemize} We can imagine circumstances in which each of these would be useful.
 It turns out that currently, the fastest method is the oldest,

 where $\rho(u)$ is the Dickman-deBruijn function, and $u=u(x,y)=(\log x)/\log y$.
 To be precise, Hildebrand proved that